COVID-19 pandemic in Nevada: Washoe County

 The Washoe County School District (WCSD) began the new school year in August 2020, through a combination of in-person and online classes.
-However, a month earlier, the Washoe County Health District had recommended against in-person learning, citing the high infection rate in the area.
+However, a month earlier, the Washoe County Health District had recommended against in-person classes, citing the area's high infection rate.
 In addition, more than 100 Washoe County teachers had protested against school reopenings, stating that the facilities were not adequately prepared and that pandemic conditions were not yet safe for in-person learning.
-Hundreds of Washoe County teachers – those most at risk for dying from COVID-19 – applied for distance learning accommodations, allowing them to safely teach from home.
-Shortly after the reopening of schools in Washoe County, 600 students were excluded from in-person classes because of various instances of possible contact with COVID-19.
+Hundreds of teachers – those most at risk for dying from COVID-19 – applied for distance learning accommodations, allowing them to safely teach from home.
+Shortly after the reopening of schools in Washoe County, 600 students were excluded from in-person classes due to various instances of possible COVID-19 contact.

 Sex industry

 The state's legal brothels, as well as strip clubs, were ordered to close in March 2020.
 Sex workers began offering escort and in-call service, but the legality of this was ambiguous.
-In October 2020, a Nevada sex worker sued Sisolak over the closure of the state's brothels, calling it unconstitutional and arbitrary.
-A county judge declined the worker's petition to reopen Nevada's brothels, and she subsequently dropped her lawsuit against Sisolak, due to financial limitations.
+Later that year, a Nevada sex worker sued Sisolak over the brothel closures, calling them unconstitutional and arbitrary.
+A county judge declined the worker's petition to reopen the brothels, and she subsequently dropped her lawsuit due to financial limitations.
 Brothels and strip clubs were allowed to reopen on May 1, 2021.